 After releasing the failure, it is important to conduct an inventory of what went wrong.
 Take a look at what material you used to study for the exam and analyze it.
 Start going through the pages of materials to see if any of those items were on your actual exam.
 Were there any gaps in your knowledge?
 Did you spend too much time focusing on one area and neglecting another?
 Answering these questions will help you develop a strategy for improving your score.

 3. Seek out an Advisor to Guide You

 The third step is seeking out an advisor to guide you through the process.
 MDI Prep is an excellent resource that specializes in preparing candidates for the INBDE exam.
 With MDI Prep, you will have access to a team of experienced advisors to guide you through the preparation process and provide you with the resources needed to succeed.

 Once you have your advisor, it’s time to execute your plan.
 Create a detailed study plan that incorporates your advisor’s recommendations and stick to it.
 Study regularly, and practice regularly.
 Set realistic goals, celebrate every progression; you will begin to see your score improve quickly.

-The final step comes 3-6 months after you have studied hard, completed all the quizzes, and reviewed the INBDE content.
+This step comes 3-6 months after you have studied hard, completed all the quizzes, and reviewed the INBDE content.
 It is now time to take the exam and PASS.
-This is the Show up moment (you come to the testing center prepared for any question that comes your way).
-The Shine is when you are literally a INBDE exam master.
-The questions will seem to be written just for you.
+This is the moment to show up and shine.
+Go into the exam confident and ready to excel.
+Believe in yourself, stay calm, read the questions carefully, and trust your preparation.